neondatabase/website/content/docs/postgresql/postgresql-tutorial.md

 -
 - [Delete](/docs/postgresql/postgresql-delete "PostgreSQL DELETE") - delete data in a table.
 -
-- [Upsert ](/docs/postgresql/postgresql-upsert)- insert or update data if the new row already exists in the table.
+- [Upsert](/docs/postgresql/postgresql-upsert)- insert or update data if the new row already exists in the table.

 ### Section 10.
 Transactions

 - [PostgreSQL Transactions](/docs/postgresql/postgresql-transaction) - show you how to handle transactions in PostgreSQL using BEGIN, COMMIT, and ROLLBACK statements.

 ### Section 11.
 Import & Export Data

 You will learn how to import and export PostgreSQL data from and to CSV file format using the copy command.

 - [Import CSV file into Table](/docs/postgresql/import-csv-file-into-posgresql-table) - show you how to import CSV file into a table.
 -
 - [Export PostgreSQL Table to CSV file](/docs/postgresql/export-postgresql-table-to-csv-file) - show you how to export tables to a CSV file.

 ### Section 12.
 Managing Tables

 In this section, you will begin exploring the PostgreSQL data types and learn how to create new tables and modify the structure of the existing ones.

 - [Data types](/docs/postgresql/postgresql-data-types "PostgreSQL Data Types") - cover the most commonly used PostgreSQL data types.
 -